kingsharp21/country-tour-advisor/README.md

 ---

 ### ✔ Note importance
-Google map view is dark because i am using the free plan and not the payment plan😢 for using google api, but u can still find your way arround it isn't that dark
+Google map view is dark because i am using the free plan and not the payment plan😢 for using google api, but you can still find your way arround it isn't that dark
 ### 🛠 Technologies used

 - React.js